MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/extensibility-home-page.md

 + [Extending inventory dimensions](https://blogs.msdn.microsoft.com/mfp/2017/08/10/extensible-inventory-dimensions/)
 + [Embrace the extensions mindset with Dynamics 365 for Finance and Operations](https://blogs.msdn.microsoft.com/axinthefield/embrace-the-extensions-mindset-with-dynamics-365-for-finance-and-operations/)

-## Best practices for creating an extensible solution in X++
+## How do I create an extensible solution?

-Here is a list of some best practices that can help you create extensible solutions in X++, so that consumers of your code can extend your solution.
+This section includes some best paratices on how to write/make your code extensible, so that consumers of your code can extend your solution.
+Extensible solutions can be achieved by simply writing clean code, applying good engineering principles.
+We have compiled a list of some best practices and tips in this section.

 + [Classes](extensible-classes.md)
 + [Methods](extensible-methods.md)